doersino/Tumblr-Themes/README.md

 # Tumblr Themes

-The source code of all Tumblr themes I've [released to the Theme Garden](https://www.tumblr.com/themes/by/noahdoersing) so far, listed here in reverse chronological order:
+The source code of all Tumblr themes I've [submitted to the Theme Garden](https://www.tumblr.com/themes/by/noahdoersing) so far, listed here in reverse chronological order of release:

 * [Minimax](https://www.tumblr.com/theme/39182)
 * [GreyGray](https://www.tumblr.com/theme/37212)